Savoury mince pancake bake with cheese sauce. A meal the whole family will enjoy.

 Yes, all the individual components freeze well (see Get Organised above).

 You can also freeze the assembled dish.
-Just wrap it in clingfilm and put it into a freezer bag.
+Just wrap it, still in the baking dish, in clingfilm and put it into a freezer bag.
 It will keep for up to 6 months in the freezer.

 To cook from frozen just let it defrost in the fridge and then pop into a preheated oven (200C/400F) for 20 minutes until well heated through.